-Frozen shoulder is a debilitating condition marked by shoulder pain, stiffness and gradual loss of mobility.
-Little is understood about its causes, and treatment is usually limited to pain medication, physical therapy and corticosteroids.
+Frozen shoulder is a debilitating condition marked by shoulder pain, stiffness, and gradual loss of mobility.
+Little is understood about its causes, and treatment is usually limited to pain medication, physical therapy, and corticosteroids.
 Some patients are simply told to wait until their condition improves over months or years.
 But thanks to several novel and minimally invasive procedures, patients can now get relief much sooner.

 What Is Frozen Shoulder?

-Frozen shoulder, medically known as adhesive capsulitis, is an inflammatory condition characterized by pain, stiffness and loss of motion in the shoulder.
+Frozen shoulder, medically known as adhesive capsulitis, is an inflammatory condition characterized by pain, stiffness, and loss of motion in the shoulder.
 It often resolves on its own over time but can sometimes become chronic and disabling.

-The American Academy of Orthopedic Surgeons defines frozen shoulder as “a condition of varying severity characterized by the gradual development of global limitation of active and passive shoulder motion where radiographic findings other than osteopenia are absent.”
+The American Academy of Orthopedic Surgeons defines a frozen shoulder as “a condition of varying severity characterized by the gradual development of global limitation of active and passive shoulder motion where radiographic findings other than osteopenia are absent.”

 Loss of active shoulder motion means you cannot move your shoulder freely, while a passive loss means your shoulder cannot be moved with an outside force, like gravity or someone stretching you.